sugarlabs/musicblocks/guide/README.md

 *Note value* blocks, or [chunks](#CHUNKS).
 A sharp will raise the pitch by one half step.
 A flat will lower by one half step.
-In the example, on the left, just the *Pitch* block `Mi` is lowered by one half step; on the right, both pitch blocks are raised by one half step.
+In the example, on the left, just the *Pitch* block `Mi` is lowered by one half step; on the right, both *Pitch* blocks are raised by one half step.

 <a name="ADJUST-TRANSPOSITION">
 #### 3.2.3 Adjust-Transposition